 You already know that smoke alarms can save your life by alerting you of smoke and fire, giving you time to escape.
 Did you know there is something else that you could do to protect you and your family?
-Yep, there is and they are called Residential Sprinkler Systems.
+They are known as Residential Sprinkler Systems.

 Residential fire sprinkler systems are a proven way to protect lives and property against fires at home.
 The cost of adding a sprinkler system is surprisingly reasonable.
 Adding a sprinkler system in a NEW home costs about $1.35 per sprinklered square foot- similar to the cost of a carpet upgrade, paving stone driveway or a whirlpool bath, about $2,500.
 If you are building a new home or remodeling an existing home, consider installing a home fire sprinkler system.